willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/docs/ERCF.md

 Oh, the textual representation mirrors that you see in the Klipper console, but this one dynamically updates!

 _Expert Tip: With this new level of visualization I would recommend you put Happy Hare persistence level to the maximum of `4`...
-Turn on, check KlipperScreen and go..._
+Turn printer on, check KlipperScreen and go...
+(I almost never home ERCF anymore!)_

 ## Manage Panel